vsouza/awesome-ios/README.md

 * [AVPlayerViewController-Subtitles](https://github.com/mhergon/AVPlayerViewController-Subtitles) - AVPlayerViewController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate. :large_orange_diamond:[e]
 * [MPMoviePlayerController-Subtitles](https://github.com/mhergon/MPMoviePlayerController-Subtitles) - MPMoviePlayerController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate. :large_orange_diamond:[e]
 * [ZFPlayer](https://github.com/renzifeng/ZFPlayer) - Based on AVPlayer, support for the horizontal screen, vertical screen (full screen playback can also lock the screen direction), the upper and lower slide to adjust the volume, the screen brightness, or so slide to adjust the playback progress.
+* [Player](https://github.com/piemonte/Player) - ▶️ video player in Swift, simple way to play and stream media in your iOS or tvOS app :large_orange_diamond:

 ### Messaging